Rosalinde von Ossietzky-Palm

 Rosalinde von Ossietzky-Palm, also Rosalinda (1919–2000) was a German-Swedish pacifist and social worker.
 Born in Berlin, after the arrest of her father, the peace activist Carl von Ossietzky, in order to protect her from the Nazis her British-born mother sent her to England in 1933 and she later moved to Sweden.
-For many years, she attempted to restore her father's reputation in Germany, succeeding in 1991 to help the University of Oldenburg adopt the name "Carl von Ossietzky Univesität Oldenburg".
-In 1990, von Ossietzky-Palm called on the German courts to rehabilitate her father who had later received the Nobel Peace Prize.
-Even on appeal in 1992, the case was however refused.
+For many years, she attempted to restore her father's reputation in Germany, succeeding in 1991 to help the University of Oldenburg adopt the name "Carl von Ossietzky Universität Oldenburg".
+In 1990, von Ossietzky-Palm called on the German courts to rehabilitate her father, who had received the 1935 Nobel Peace Prize.
+Even on appeal in 1992, the case was refused.

 Biography

 Born on 21 December 1919 in Berlin, Rosalinde von Ossientzky was the daughter of the pacifist Carl von Ossietzky and his British-born wife Maud née Lichfield-Woods.
 After her father was arrested in 1933, in order to protect her from the Nazis, her mother arranged for her to be sent to a Quaker boarding school in England where she was trained as a dancer.
 When funding for the school ran out, thanks to the assistance of Kurt D. Singer, she was moved to a family in Sweden.
 Immediately after her father had been awarded the Nobel Peace Prize in 1936, she was able to speak to him by telephone until the Gestapo cut off the call.
 She spoke to him by telephone once more in January 1937.
 In Sweden she was trained as a social worker, Her second marriage was with the journalist Björn Palm, with whom she had a son, the painter Ebbe Palm.

 She served as a social worker in Stockholm for almost two decades until her retirement, caring for indigenous migrants from the north of Sweden, drug and drink addicts and other desperate individuals.
 She is remembered as a pioneer of night patrols in central Stockholm and as the instigator of the first Swedish telephone helpline.
 In an article commemorating her on her 75th birthday, the newspaper Dagens Nyheter called her work "legendary".

 In parallel with her social work, Ossietsky-Palm worked tirelessly to restore the image of her father, despite the treatment he was receiving in post-war West Germany.
 By contrast, she found no such sentiments in East Berlin when she visited the newspaper Die Weltbühne which her mother Maud had re-established in 1946.
 In the 1930s, the paper had been edited by her father Carl von Ossietzky who was arrested for an article he had written about German re-armament.
 In October 1989, in connection with the unveiling by Die Weltbühne of the memorial plaque to Carl von Ossietzky on Rosenhaler Straße in East Berlin, Ossietzky-Palm was honoured as the first recipient of the Carl-von-Ossietzky-Friedenspreis (Carl von Ossietzky Peace Prize).